 This brief history deals, of necessity, with dates and times buildings and structures.
 But the real history of Central is written in the lives of its members and in their spiritual journeys, both individually and collectively.
 Since 1845, our members have had a vision and the courage to meet the challenges of the times.
 Let us pray that some future historian will write the same lines about Central United Methodist Church of the twenty-first century.

-The current History Room was the project of Central’s sesquicentennial committee chaired by Caroline Laney and Billie Ann Haynes, church historian.
+The current History Room was the project of Central’s sesquicentennial committee chaired by Caroline Laney and the late Billie Ann Haynes.
 The space has grown to include two historical display rooms and one workroom.